What does SDN mean

 • No need to replace all forwarding hardware

-• Most practical approach as long as the vendor supports it.
+• It is the most practical approach as long as the vendor supports it.

 Closing Points on OpenFlow